Whey Protein Concentrate vs. Isolate: By a Nutritionist

 What are the Benefits of Whey Protein?

-There are several benefits to consuming whey protein.
-Whey protein is very nutrient-dense and is one of the best dietary sources of high-quality protein.
+There are several benefits to consuming whey isolate and concentrate protein.
+The protein in general is very nutrient-dense and is one of the best dietary sources of high-quality protein.
 It is highly digestible and absorbed quickly compared to other proteins.

 There is substantial evidence showing that whey protein powder provides health benefits for active people who are into fitness or building muscle.

-Researchers have concluded that active people who took whey protein supplements, containing both isolate and concentrate, had a notable increase in lean body mass (fat-free muscle) and strength.
+Researchers have concluded that active people who took whey protein supplements, containing both forms of whey had a notable increase in lean body mass (fat-free muscle) and strength.

 Each protein powder has also been found to be effective in preventing age-related muscle loss and improving strength.

-That's because they're both considered a complete protein providing all nine essential amino acids needed for muscle protein synthesis.
+That's because they're both considered a complete protein providing all of the building blocks needed for muscle protein synthesis.

 Some studies show that these protein powders may be slightly better for muscle growth than other types including casein and soy.

-Drinking whey protein may help lower blood pressure in people with high blood pressure.
-This is due to bioactive peptides called lactokinins that are contained in whey protein.
+Drinking whey protein may help lower blood pressure in people with high blood pressure because of the bioactive peptides called lactokinins that it contains.

 It may also be effective at regulating blood sugar levels, particularly when taken before or with high-carb meals.

-Whey Protein vs. Isolate: Which One Has More Protein
+Whey Protein Isolate vs. Concentrate: Which One Has The Most Protein

 A 100-calorie serving of whey protein isolate contains 23 grams of protein, while a 100-calorie serving of whey concentrate contains 18 grams of protein.

-If you look at protein differences for calorically equivalent servings, whey protein isolate contains more protein.
+If you look at protein differences for calorically equivalent servings, whey protein isolate contains higher amounts of protein.

 Check out our grass-fed whey isolate protein powder sourced from New Zealand.

-If you compare a 30-gram serving of each, whey protein has more calories than whey isolate, but the difference is marginal.
+If you compare a 30-gram serving of each, whey isolate is less calorically dense, but the difference is marginal.
 Whey protein provides 120 calories for a 30-gram serving, while whey isolate has 110 calories per 30-gram serving.

 As you can see, the caloric difference is negligible, so calories probably wouldn't be a huge factor in determining which one you should buy, as long as you get enough whey protein per day